Bartramia nothostricta

-Bartramia nothostricta is a species of mosses in the family Bertramiaceae and is endemic to the south-east of Australia.
+Bartramia nothostricta is a species of moss in the family Bartramiaceae and is endemic to the south-east of Australia.
 It grows in small colonies in moist places, and is recognised by its leaves which look like a shaving brush and by its bright green, spherical, lollipop-like capsules.

 Description

 Bartramia nothostricta moss plants are 5-10 mm tall and form dense clusters or "turfs" which are bright green above and brownish below.
 The stems have a fairly large central strand and there are only a few, dark red-brown rhizoids at the base.
 The leaves are erect around the stem, standing like the hairs on a shaving brush.
 The leaves are narrow lance-shaped, 1.5-4 mm long, about 0.5 mm wide, have small teeth on the edge and are constructed of two cell layers.

 The costa or "nerve" is strong, and more or less prominent on the lower side.
 The capsules are almost spherical, bright green and sit on top of a red stalk.
 The peristome has short yellowish teeth.